jmetancelin/ipython-batch-scheduler-magic/README.md

 This package is also supporting basic SSH instead of workload scheduler.

-This package exposes functionnalities through a cell magic command : `%%execute`.
-Backend is provided in the `execute_cell` Python sub-package.
+This package exposes functionalities through a cell magic command : `%%execute`.
+Backend is provided in the `execute_batch_scheduler` Python sub-package.

 Installation